tonio73/dnnviewer/README.md

 **DNN Viewer** is providing interactive view on the layer and unit weights and gradients, as well as activation maps.

-**DNN Viewer** is distinctive to existing tools since it is linking architecture, parameters and performance.
+**DNN Viewer** is distinctive to existing tools since it is linking architecture, parameters, test data and performance.

 Current version is targeted at the **classification** task.
 However, coming version will target more diverse tasks.